menu

 Abbeville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Abbeville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Abbeville doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of adults in Abbeville who are college-educated is close to the national average for all communities of 21.84%: 17.92% of the adults in Abbeville have a bachelor's degree or advanced degree.
+In terms of college education, Abbeville is nearly on par with the US average for all cities of 21.84%: 17.92% of adults 25 and older in Abbeville have a bachelor's degree or advanced degree.

 Abbeville is a very ethnically-diverse town.
 The people who call Abbeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Abbeville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Abbeville include English, Irish, German, Scottish, and Dutch.